gboehl/dynare/src/source/the-model-file.rst

     perturbation techniques.

-    More precisely, ``stoch_simul`` computes a Taylor approximation of the decision and transition functions for the model.
-Using this, it computes impulse response functions and various descriptive statistics (moments, variance decomposition, correlation and
+    More precisely, ``stoch_simul`` computes a Taylor approximation of the model around the deterministic steady state and solves of the the decision and transition functions for the approximated model.
+Using this, it computes impulse response functions and various descriptive statistics (moments, variance decomposition,
-    autocorrelation coefficients).
-For correlated shocks, the variance decomposition is computed as in the VAR literature through a Cholesky decomposition of the covariance matrix of the exogenous variables.
+    correlation and autocorrelation coefficients).
+For correlated
+    shocks, the variance decomposition is computed as in the VAR literature through a Cholesky decomposition of the covariance matrix of the exogenous variables.
 When the shocks are correlated, the variance decomposition depends upon the order of the variables in the ``varexo`` command.

     The Taylor approximation is computed around the steady state (see :ref:`st-st`).